fleefie/goupiblog/README.md

 Goupiblog sources contain the following:
 - A site.toml file, defining a few site-wide variables
-- A resources directory, containing site-wide resources
+- A res directory, containing site-wide resources
 - The prelude.html file
 - A posts directory, containing one directory per post.

 A post's directory contains the following:
-- ``index.md``, the page to be added to the template
+- ``content.md``, the page to be added to the template
-- ``index.html``, if you don't feel like using MD
-- A resources directory, for page-specific resources.
+- A res directory, for page-specific resources.
 - The ``post.toml``, specifying post-specific variables

 The target directory contains the generated website, as well as